CollinHeist/TitleCardMaker/docs/getting_started/index.md

 [User Guide](../user_guide/index.md).

+[^1]:
+    - For Linux, I will assume you know what a Terminal is :wink:.
+    - For Mac users, this is `Terminal` and can be found via the Spotlight
+    - For Windows users, this is `Command Prompt` or `PowerShell`.
+Both can be accessed from the search menu

+[^2]:
-[^1]: The exact purpose of this command breaks down as follow:
+    The exact purpose of this command breaks down as follow:
     ```bash
     docker run -itd ^ # (1)!
         --net="bridge" ^ # (2)!